a

 How to Analyze MongoDB Data

-Obviously, staring at a raw collection data isn’t the best way to make sense of data.
+Obviously, staring at raw collection data isn’t the best way to make sense of data.
 In order to take action on data, finding the right visualization and reporting tool is crucial.
-Here are a number of popular analytics tool options for MongoDB.
+Unlike Kibana for Elasticsearch or native MongoDB Charts , some tools support multiple databases.
+Here are popular analytics options:

 Native MongoDB Visualization Tools